nuodb/nuodb-ce-operator/README.md

 # insightsEnabled
-# Use to control Insights Opt In.
-Insights provides database monitoring.
+# Use to control NuoDB Insights Opt In.
+NuoDB Insights provides database
-# Set to "true" to activate or "false" to deactivate
+# monitoring and visualization.
+Set to "true" to activate or "false" to
+# deactivate
 insightsEnabled: false

 # adminCount